stef03codes/stef03codes/README.md

 **`Software Engineering`**

 Hello World!
-I have passion for software, particulary back-end web development.
-Life-long learner and always want to improve in every field in my life.
+I have passion for software, particulary back-end web development and DevOps.
 I study Software Engineering at "Faculty of Computer Science and Engineering" in Skopje, Republic of Macedonia.

 <div>
   <div class="images" style="display: inline-block;">